-Problem Possible causes/consequences and ► Solutions The yellow ABS indicator lamp is lit while the engine is running.
-ABS is deactivated due to a malfunction or is temporarily unavailable.
-ESP^{\circledast} , ASR and BAS, as well as cruise control, are also unavailable as a result. engine is running.
-Self-diagnosis may not be complete, or the battery may not be charg- ing.
-The brake system continues to function normally, but without the functions listed above.
+Problem Possible causes/consequences and ▶ Solutions The yellow ABS ABS is deactivated due to a malfunction or is temporarily unavailable. indicator lamp is ESP®, ASR and BAS, as well as cruise control, are also unavailable as lit while the engine is running.
+Self-diagnosis may not be complete, or the battery may not be charg-↑ WARNING The brake system continues to function normally, but without the functions listed above.
 The wheels could therefore lock, e.g. if the brakes are applied with maximum force.
 This causes steerability and braking to be greatly impaired.
 The braking distance can increase in emergency braking situations.
 The driven wheels can spin when accelerating.
-If ESP [®] is not operational, ESP [®] will not stabilize the vehicle.
-There is an increased risk of skidding and accidents.
-Drive a short distance at a speed above 13 mph (20 km/h).
-The functions mentioned above are available again when the indi- cator lamp goes out.
-If the indicator lamp does not go out: Drive on with care.
-Visit a qualified specialist workshop immediately.
-The yellow DEF indicator lamp is lit while the engine is running.
-The exhaust gas aftertreatment is malfunctioning or the current Diesel Exhaust Fluid (DEF) supply is limiting the vehicle range. ▶ Observe the messages in the display.
-The yellow ESP® indicator lamp is lit while the engine is running.
-ESP [®] is deactivated due to undervoltage or a malfunction.
-As a result, cruise control has also been deactivated.
-Engine power output may be reduced.
-The battery may not be being charged.
-If ESP [®] is not operational, ESP [®] will not stabilize the vehicle.
-There is an increased risk of skidding and accidents.
-Vehicles with steering wheel buttons: also observe the messages in the display (▷ page 176).
-Drive on with care. ► Visit a qualified specialist workshop immediately.
+If ESP® is not operational, ESP® will not stabilize the vehicle.
+There is an increased risk of skidding and accidents. ▶ Drive a short distance at a speed above 13 mph (20 km/h).
+The functions mentioned above are available again when the indicator lamp goes out.
+If the indicator lamp does not go out: ▶ Drive on with care. ▶ Visit a qualified specialist workshop immediately.
+The yellow DEF The exhaust gas aftertreatment is malfunctioning or the current Diesel indicator lamp is Exhaust Fluid (DEF) supply is limiting the vehicle range. lit while the ▶ Observe the messages in the display. engine is running. ☐ The yellow ESP® ESP® is deactivated due to undervoltage or a malfunction.
+As a result, indicator lamp is cruise control has also been deactivated. lit while the Engine power output may be reduced. engine is running.
+The battery may not be being charged. ↑ WARNING If ESP® is not operational, ESP® will not stabilize the vehicle.
+There is an increased risk of skidding and accidents. ▶ Vehicles with steering wheel buttons: also observe the messages in the display (⊳ page 173).

+▶ Drive on with care.

+▶ Visit a qualified specialist workshop immediately.